marcomole00/sweng2-rp-mole/report.md

   },
 }
 ```
 Either the type approach or the regex approach could be used.
 The type approach is simpler, but it is also less flexible.
-The regex approach is more complex, but it is also more flexible.
+In my research, I couldn't find any example of an image that requires a complex type that requires a regular expression to be defined.
+For this reason, I included both approaches in this document, but I will use the type approach in the rest of the document.
+I think nevertheless that the regex approach could be useful in some cases, like the ones mentioned above.

 ### Protocol for the communication between the IDE and the registry